 David G. Hughes on Tim Miller’s ‘Terminator: Dark Fate’ (2019)

-Around halfway through Terminator: Dark Fate, we’re re-introduced to the seemingly indispensable Arnold Schwarzenegger as the T-800 — the cybernetic organism that made the bodybuilders’ acting career.
-Only, he ain’t the killing machine he once was, but a family man now, in a committed, asexual relationship that rests on the fact, “I’m efficient at changing diapers without complaining.
+Around halfway through Terminator: Dark Fate, we’re re-introduced to the seemingly indispensable Arnold Schwarzenegger as the T-800—the cybernetic organism that made the bodybuilder’s acting career.
+Only, he isn’t the killing machine he once was, but a family man in a committed, asexual relationship that rests on the fact, “I’m efficient at changing diapers without complaining.
 I’m reliable, a good listener, and really funny.”
 This line is successfully played for laughs, but it also aptly summarises the contemporary blockbusters abject fear of anything that could be regarded as uncomfortable or threatening, with the chief culprit being human sexuality and the corollary requirement to just play nice.
-This is a Terminator experience in a contained padded cell; a gelded film with no sharp corners; an antiseptic vivisection of a long-ailing franchise that should probably be put out of its misery.
+It’s indicative of an antiseptic Terminator experience with no sharp corners, a gelded vivisection of a long-ailing franchise that should probably be put out of its misery.

 Schwarzenegger has come a long way from expressing his fondness for copulation on-screen and it wouldn’t be right to claim that Terminators have always been so PG-13.
 It’s easy to remember one barmaid’s approving shock at the T-800’s phallic flaunting in Terminator 2: Judgement Day (1991), or the T-X’s (Kristanna Loken) instantaneous breast augmentation in order to circumvent incompetent male authority in Terminator 3: Rise of the Machines (2003).
 These are films that play with the notion of gaze and have a deep distrust of The Man, and it’s easy to forget just how lurid The Terminator (1984) was, its depiction of indiscriminate murder shocking whilst also expressing a rock ‘n’ roll, ‘fuck the system’ nihilism.
 What this modern domestication signifies is a stonking victory for the academic class, neutering a star persona intellectuals love to hate.
 In their contempt, they have directed countless peer-reviewed articles against what they regard as Schwarzenegger’s preposterous exemplification of idealised masculinity and US imperialism.
 What they forget (or, more likely, are ignorant towards) is that since Schwarzenegger walked into a roadside bar butt-naked, the Terminator films have exhibited a subversive homosexual gaze inspired more by Tom of Finland and Robert Mapplethorpe than expansionist US foreign policy.